nik-hz/tempo-bench/README.md

 python3 -m notebook
 ```

+# NOTES
+use a domain specific language, or be aware that noisy channel, twmporal to NL via LLM is not deterministic anymore due to the nature of NL

 ## Literature

 [1] Synthesis of Temporal Causality.
 Bernd Finkbeiner, Hadar Frenkel, Niklas Metzger and Julian Siber.
 CAV 2024.